Drink Driving Laws in South Australia

 Not all drink driving charges are the same and each has its own penalty and suspension period that applies.
 Are you aware there is a difference between being charged with driving under the Influence (DUI), compared to driving while having a prescribed concentration of alcohol in blood (PCA), compared to refusing a breath test?
-Most charges relating to drink driving are PCA charges not DUI.
-For the police to charge you with DUI they need to prove you were actually ‘under the influence’ of alcohol at the time you drove the vehicle, and must be able to show there were visible signs of intoxication.
+Most charges relating to drunk driving are PCA charges, not DUI.
+For the police to charge you with DUI, they need to prove you were actually ‘under the influence of alcohol at the time you drove the vehicle and must be able to show there were visible signs of intoxication.
 Whereas the PCA charge relates to how much alcohol you have in your blood.
 Refusing to provide a breath sample is also a serious offence and the penalties imposed are similar to being charged with DUI.
-If you refuse due to physical or medical reasons the police must do all things necessary to organise sample of blood to be taken for analysis.
+If you refuse due to physical or medical reasons, the police must do all things necessary to organise a sample of blood to be taken for analysis.

 What are the Penalties for drink driving in South Australia?

 The penalties for a drink driving offence differ in severity depending on the type of offence and your blood alcohol reading.
 The penalties will include a fine and suspension period and are outlined in Sections 47, 47B and 47G of the Road Traffic Act 1961, and summarised in the table below.

 For a category 1 PCA first offence, you will be issued with an Expiation Notice and required to pay the fine within 28 days, and you will not be required to attend court.
 If you disagree with the notice you can opt for the matter to be heard by a Magistrate.
 A first, second and third offence is determined by whether your previous offence occurred more than 3 years ago for a Category 1 PCA offence and 5 years ago for the other offences.

 What is a car alcohol interlock and when do I need to have one fitted?